mslinn/git_lfs_scripts_bash/README.md

 ## Commands

-All commands are invoked as Git subcommands (e.g., `git ls-files`, `git nonlfs`):
+All commands can be invoked as Git subcommands (e.g., `git ls-files`, `git nonlfs`):

 * `git-delete-github-repo` - Deletes the given GitHub repo without prompting (requires `gh` CLI)
 * `git-giftless`           - Run Giftless Git LFS server (requires Python with giftless and uwsgi)
 * `git-lfs-trace`          - Git LFS transfer adapter that reports activity between Git client and LFS server
 * `git-ls-files`           - Frontend for `git ls-files` with pattern permutation
 * `git-lfs-files`          - Frontend for `git lfs ls-files` with pattern permutation
 * `git-lfs-track`          - Frontend for `git lfs track` with pattern permutation
 * `git-lfs-untrack`        - Frontend for `git lfs untrack` with pattern permutation
 * `git-new-bare-repo`      - Creates a bare Git repository
 * `git-nonlfs`             - Lists files that are not in Git LFS
 * `git-unmigrate`          - Reverses `git lfs migrate import` for given wildmatch patterns

 ## Installation